aitjcize/tox-irc-sync/README.md

 #Tox-Sync

-A bot that sync messages between Freenode IRC #tox-dev and Tox group chat.
+A bot that sync messages between Freenode IRC #tox-ontopic and Tox group chat.